danhogue/bloggerless/README.md

 ## Development info

 This project was built with [Create React App](https://github.com/facebookincubator/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`